KinetekEnergy/vsdiat-aashray-reddy/docs/Day-4/Timing-Analysis-OpenROAD.md

 ## Use OpenROAD

-Make sure you ran the CTS from the previous article.
+Make sure you run the CTS from the previous article.
 Then, run the following:

 ```bash showLineNumbers
 # use openROAD